jeremy-w/orthic/manual.md

 - **L**&nbsp;![]({{ assets }}/L_initial_arrow.png) is a small circle or loop like ![]({{ assets }}/R.png)&nbsp;**r,** but is turned the opposite way, clockwise.
 [Jeremy: L leaps clockwise and hangs below, R runs in reverse and stands above.]
   - When standing by itself as an initial, ![]({{ assets }}/L_initial.png)&nbsp;**L** is distinguished from ![]({{ assets }}/R.png)&nbsp;**R** by prefixing a short hair-stroke showing the way it is turned.
-  - In other cases the distinction is obvious; cp.
+  - <a id="joining-L-examples" />In other cases the distinction is obvious; cp.
   {% assign pairs = 'black bread,clay_lowercase crow,addle dry,flow fro,glad grade,play pray,little litre,slay Israël,held herd,world already' | split: ',' %}
   {% for pair in pairs %}
     {% assign row = pair | split: ' ' %}